 I

-Interventions to improve child and adolescent health typically take place in highly complex social systems, such as schools, social care systems or neighbourhoods.
+Interventions to improve population health and reduce health inequalities typically take place in highly complex social systems, such as schools, social care systems or neighbourhoods.
 Developing evidence and theory informed interventions within these complex systems, evaluating how these affect the lives of children and young people, and understanding how findings from evaluation can be replicated in routine practice, can be highly challenging.

 The DECIPHer methodology programme focuses on developing methodological guidance, and advancing methodological innovation, for the development, evaluation and implementation of interventions to improve health and wellbeing.
 DECIPHer has a long-standing track record as a world-leader in methodological guidance and innovation including development of methods guidance on process evaluation, discussion pieces on complex systems intervention science and use of routine data within trials and natural experiments, and case studies of methodological innovation including a framework for co-producing and prototyping interventions.